jmcadden/ocpkvm4.3/README.md

 ```
 ```
 If the ansible script encounters an error while "Downloading OC clients" due to not able to find the target file points to by the url, most likely RedHat has published another OC client release.
-Go the website points to by the url minus the filename to find out the OC client filename.
+Go to the website points to by the url minus the filename to find the
+OC client filename.
 Update the v_ocp_client variable in the vars.yaml file with the latest dot release number.
 For example:

 v_ocp_client: "https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/openshift-client-linux-{{openshift_build}}.0.tar.gz"